Metal Fillings May Increase Mercury Levels In The Body

 At Barrett Family dental, we know that a lot of our patients have questions about the safety of their old amalgam fillings.
-As a Beaverton family dental care provider, our team strives to answer any questions you may have about what’s the right type of dental filling for you.
+As a Beaverton family dental care provider, our team strives to answer any questions you may have about the right type of dental filling for you.

 The biggest question surrounding amalgam, or metal, fillings relates to the trace levels of mercury these types of fillings contain.
 While the potential adverse health effects of mercury have long been the subject of debate among members of the oral health community, the extent to which dental fillings impact mercury levels in the body remains unknown.
 However, a new study has discovered that individuals with multiple metal dental fillings showed significantly higher levels of mercury in their blood when compared to those who did not have any fillings.